 Beanie Babies are one of the most popular collectible toys in history.
-In the 1990s, when they began to gain collectible status, many went wild, trying to collect as many of them as possible.
+In the 1990s, when they began to gain collectible status, people went wild for them.

-They were so well known that nobody had to ask where to sell Beanie Babies: everyone was buying.
+They were so well known that nobody had to ask where to sell Beanie Babies, because almost everyone was buying.

-This is everything you need to know about where to sell them in 2022!
+This is everything you need to know about where to sell them today!

-Beanie Babies have gone in and out of value over their 30+ lifespans.
+Beanie Babies have gone in and out of value over the decades.

-Although many started simply collecting with their children as a way to connect with them, collecting Beanie Babies eventually became a hobby that some took extremely seriously.
+Although many started simply collecting with their children as a way to connect, collecting Beanie Babies eventually became a hobby that some took extremely seriously.

-Although the company was started in 1989, it didn’t begin to gain steam until the late 90s, when collectors realized they could make serious money selling to other collectors.
+Although the company was started in 1989, it didn’t begin to gain steam until the late 90s, when collectors realized they could make serious money selling to others.

 As more toys were released and buyers got more ravenous, that bubble grew to epic proportions until it popped in mid-2000.

-Beanie Babies once worth thousands were suddenly worth less than they were when they were purchased, making it hard to even sell to a pawn shop.
+Beanie Babies once worth thousands were suddenly selling for less than their purchase price, making them hard to even sell to pawn shops.

 Trend on the Rise